Alumni Associate Research Fellows

 Dr. Ana B. Perianes, 2019

-Research Topic: Women, Peace and Security in Western and Central Asia: Overview of the Current Situation and Implications for Women and Societies
+Research Title: Women, Peace and Security in Western and Central Asia: Overview of the Current Situation and Implications for Women and Societies

 Dr. Ana B. Perianes Bermúdez from Spain received her PhD in Peace and International Security at the General Gutiérrez Mellado University Institute on Peace, Security and Defence.
 She also holds a University Specialized Degree in Mediterranean, Near and Middle Eastern Security from the same University.